The real actions stars

 At the end of the day, perhaps the most important part of his training is the time he spends on his mobility.
 “I don’t go a single day without spending half an hour on a foam roller and stretching,” he says.
 “I’ve always been extremely quick to heal, and that’s helped me a lot in my career.“

 Stuntmen are generally not supposed to be noticeable, especially when they’re doubling an actor.
-But directors looking for large, imposing evil-henchman types call up guys like Cale Schultz.
+But directors looking for large, imposing, evil-henchman types call on guys like Cale Schultz.

-“I keep it very basic,” Schultz says.
+“I keep it very basic,” he says.
 “I have them do heavier compound movements that focus on core stability and loading the spine.
-That means lots of dead lifts, overhead presses and heavy squats—with some biceps curls and triceps extensions thrown in to build up a physique that looks good on camera.”
+That means a lot of deadlifts, overhead presses and heavy squats – with some biceps curls and triceps extensions thrown in to build up a physique that looks good on camera.”

-The track at 87Eleven is about 30 meters long, so Schultz has his trainees push the sled, loaded up with half their body weight, down and back as hard and as fast as they can.
-Then they repeat the exercise five more times over two-minute intervals.
-The entire exercise only takes about 12 minutes.
+The track at 87eleven is about 30m long, and he gets trainees to push a sled loaded up with half their bodyweight, down and back as hard and as fast as they can.
+They then repeat the exercise five more times in two-minute intervals.
+The whole exercise only takes around 12 minutes.

 “But in that time,” Schultz jokes, “you are trying not to die.
 You think it’s not that big of a deal until you start pushing that damn thing as hard as you can.”